The Bankrate promise

 Pros and cons of zero-coupon CDs

-There are advantages and disadvantages to every financial decision and zero-coupon CDs are no exception.
-Here are some of the pros and cons you should consider before investing in zero-coupon CDs.
+There are advantages and disadvantages to every financial product and zero-coupon CDs are no exception.
+Here are some pros and cons to consider before investing in zero-coupon CDs.

-One of the most significant advantages of a zero-coupon CD is that you can earn deeply discounted rates.
-This discounted rate gives you the potential to earn higher returns than what other CDs offer since you didn’t pay for the full value of the original investment.
+- Potential for higher return.
+One of the most significant advantages of a zero-coupon CD is that they are sold at a discounted price.
+You’ll potentially earn a higher return than what traditional CDs offer since you didn’t pay face value for the CD at the outset.

-You may like zero-coupon CDs because they are a low-risk savings option.
-Your return is guaranteed over a certain period of time as long as you don’t withdraw the money early.
-This could be an advantage if interest rates drop over the life of the CD.
+- Low-risk savings option.
+Zero-coupon CDs are a low-risk savings option with a guaranteed return, as long as you don’t withdraw the money early.
+Including them in your portfolio could work to your advantage if you expect interest rates to drop during the duration of the CD.

-Since you don’t earn any money until the CD reaches maturity, zero-coupon CDs don’t provide any recurring income.
-For that reason, Jonathan Bednar II, CFP, wealth adviser and partner at Paradigm Wealth Partners, cautions that zero-coupon CDs are not a good option for individuals seeking to earn an income with their investments.
+- No recurring income.
+Since you don’t earn any interest until the CD reaches maturity, zero-coupon CDs don’t provide a recurring income.
+For that reason, they are not a good option for savers seeking to earn a recurring income with their investments.

-The biggest disadvantage of a zero-coupon CD is that you will have to pay taxes on the accrued interest even though you haven’t received it yet.
-As Renfro sees it, anyone looking to invest in a zero-coupon CD needs to plan for the phantom income it gives you along the way.
-The CD doesn’t pay out any interest until maturity, but it’s still income you earned and have to pay taxes on; therefore, this is something you will need to plan for every year.
+- Must pay taxes on interest not yet received.
+The biggest disadvantage of a zero-coupon CD is you’ll have to pay taxes on the accrued interest each year even though you haven’t received it yet.
+As Renfro sees it, anyone looking to invest in a zero-coupon CD needs to plan for the “phantom income” you will owe taxes on along the way.
+The CD doesn’t pay out any interest until maturity, but it’s still reported as income you earned and have to pay taxes on every year.

-Zero-coupon CDs are best suited for anyone that is looking for a safe, longer-term investment (such as buying a house).
-You won’t earn any recurring income, but you will have to pay taxes on the interest that accrues in the meantime.
+Zero-coupon CDs are best suited for consumers looking for a safe, longer-term investment.
+You won’t earn any recurring income, but you’ll have to pay taxes on the interest that accrues in the meantime.
 Your returns, however, could be higher than what you would get with a regular CD.